Pest Managers Feature in Womans Health SA

-Sac spiders are not very big and tend to creep into our houses where any cool and dry spot can suffice as a home.
+Sac spiders are not very big and tend to creep into our houses where any cool and dry spot can be used as a home.
 You might see them hiding behind picture frames, deep under your bed, under your neglected underwear, or amongst the dust behind your furniture.
 You can easily identify a sac spider by its consistently cream-white carapace.

-The two rows of eyes on its head are black and sit atop two big claws.
+The two rows of eyes on its head are black and sit atop two thick claws.
 You will be able to notice that its front legs are in fact the longest of its 8 limbs.
 Wherever a sac spider decides to reside within your home, you are likely to find silk sacs.
 They build these sacs so that they may lay their eggs inside.
 Their bites are painful but not lethal.
 Their venom contains cytotoxins that can cause mild tissue damage to the bitten area.

 Brown button spiders: